Deep Sea and ABNJ Accounting

 Data scarcity

-Baseline gaps: For most deep sea ecosystems, no baseline inventory of extent or condition exists.
+- Baseline gaps: For most deep sea ecosystems, no baseline inventory of extent or condition exists.

-Taxonomic gaps: Many deep sea species remain undescribed, limiting biodiversity assessment.
+- Taxonomic gaps: Many deep sea species remain undescribed, limiting biodiversity assessment.

 Emerging opportunities

-BBNJ implementation: The BBNJ Agreement's monitoring, reporting, and assessment requirements will generate new data on ABNJ ecosystems.
+| BBNJ implementation | Monitoring, reporting, and assessment requirements will generate new data on ABNJ ecosystems. |

-Seabed mapping initiatives: Programmes such as Seabed 2030 aim to map the entire ocean floor by 2030, providing improved baseline data for extent accounts.
+| Seabed mapping initiatives | Seabed 2030 aims to map the entire ocean floor by 2030, providing improved baseline data for extent accounts. |

-Remote sensing advances: New satellite and autonomous vehicle technologies are expanding observation capabilities for the deep ocean.
-See TG-4.1 Remote Sensing Data.
+| Remote sensing advances | New satellite and autonomous vehicle technologies are expanding observation capabilities.
+See TG-4.1 Remote Sensing Data. |

-ISA reporting requirements: Environmental impact assessments and monitoring under ISA contracts generate data on areas subject to mineral exploration.
+| ISA reporting requirements | Environmental impact assessments and monitoring under ISA contracts generate data on areas subject to mineral exploration. |

-Digital sequence information: Databases of genetic information from deep sea organisms may enable valuation of genetic resources.
+| Digital sequence information | Databases of genetic information from deep sea organisms may enable valuation of genetic resources. |

 3.7 Worked Example: Deep-Sea Mining Impact Assessment